-Whether the NHS or Lady McAdden the standard protocol is for your mammogram images to be read by 2 highly qualified readers.
+The standard protocol is for your mammogram images to be read by two highly qualified readers.
 This usually takes a couple of weeks and you will receive your results via letter or email.

 In the event of an abnormality with your mammogram you will be contacted for referral to a Breast Clinic.

 It is common for some women to be recalled for further views due to the quality of the mammogram.
 This is called a “technical recall”, this is something to not be concerned about, but purely a precaution as your image may not have been clear enough.